Cardano-max/MGIE--ExtendedMGIE/README.md

 3. Download the pretrained models and datasets:

--Place the pretrained MLLM model (e.g., LLaVA-7B) in the models/ directory.
+   - Place the pretrained MLLM model (e.g., LLaVA-7B) in the `models/` directory.
--Place the desired datasets (e.g., COCO, CUB, Oxford-102 Flowers) in the data/ directory.
+   - Place the desired datasets (e.g., COCO, CUB, Oxford-102 Flowers) in the `data/` directory.

-### Usage
+## Usage

-1-Open the code/mgie_implementation.ipynb Jupyter notebook.
+1. Open the `code/mgie_implementation.ipynb` Jupyter notebook.
-2-Follow the instructions to train and test the framework on your chosen datasets.
+2. Follow the instructions to train and test the framework on your chosen datasets.
-3-Modify the notebook as needed to experiment with different settings and hyperparameters.
+3. Modify the notebook as needed to experiment with different settings and hyperparameters.
-4-Provide input images, text prompts, and binary masks (if applicable) to generate edited images.
+4. Provide input images, text prompts, and binary masks (if applicable) to generate edited images.
-5-Find your edited images saved in the results/output_images/ directory.
+5. Find your edited images saved in the `results/output_images/` directory.

-### Contributing
+## Contributing

 We welcome contributions!
 If you encounter issues or have suggestions for improvement, please open an issue or submit a pull request.
 Adhere to the existing code style and provide detailed explanations of your changes.

-### Acknowledgements
+## Acknowledgements

 We extend our gratitude to the original MGIE framework and PFB-Diff method authors for their foundational work in text-driven image editing.
 Thanks also to the open-source community for providing essential tools and libraries used in this implementation.